encode/httpx/tools/httpxprof/README.md

 # Start the supporting server:
 httpxprof serve

-# In another terminal, run a benchmark:
+# In another terminal, run one of the scripts:
 httpxprof run async

-# View benchmark results:
+# View results:
 httpxprof view async
 ```